KP / The Haunted History Museum

 Jüri Henno is an independent publisher whose life-long work is the restoration the Book of Wisdom – a mythical primordial text which went lost, thus causing the downfall of the once great Estonian nation.
 Jüri Henno uses various methods and sources: he works with archives, collects folklore and employs the technics of transcendental communication.
 Additionally, he leads the spiritual group of 20-30 members, dedicated to his cause.
 At the exhibition, Jüri Henno's nearly-finished manuscript was projected to the pages of an empty book.

-Documentary videos: in co-operation with Liisi Eelmaa
+Documentary short films: in co-operation with Liisi Eelmaa

 Special thanks: Argo Peever, Marta Stratskas